Bancroft, Ontario

-Bancroft (/ˈbæŋkrɒft/) is a town located on the York River in Hastings County in the Canadian province of Ontario.
+Bancroft (/ˈbæŋkrɒft/) is the largest town in Hastings County, in the Canadian province of Ontario.
+(Note: Belleville and Quinte West are outside the administrative region of Hastings County) It is located on the York River.

+Bancroft is the Mineral Capital of Canada and is the economic hub of the North Hastings region.
+The town serves regional population is 60,000 and hosts 150,000 annual visitors to Bancroft.

 It was first settled in the 1850s by descendants of the United Empire Loyalists and Irish immigrants.
 From the mid-1950s to about 1982, mining was the primary industry.
 A village until 1999, Bancroft then merged with Dungannon Township to form the Town of Bancroft.

-The population at the time of the 2021 Census was 4,065; the regional population is 60,000.
-There are 150,000 visitors to Bancroft, annually.
+Bancroft had a population of 4,065 in 2021.

 History

 By 1823, the government had purchased nearly two million acres of land from the Chippewa and Mississauga First Nations including a tract on the York River in Hastings County which had been established in 1792.
 The area was mapped in 1835 by explorer David Thompson.

 The first family to build a cabin here, the Clarks in 1853, did so to take advantage of the fur trade.
 Early settlers included James Cleak and Alfred Barker from England who arrived in 1855, settling on Quarry Lake.
 They got jobs in administration; Cleak opened a small store and Barker became the first postmaster.
 Over the years the settlement grew quickly.
 In fact, there were 89 families by 1868.
 Lumber companies arrived to remove timber.

 Some of the earliest settlers were United Empire Loyalists, but from 1856 to 1861, most were from Ireland, fleeing the problems caused by the Great Famine; many had farming experience and settled in the Township of Dungannon where the land was fertile.
 Most of the settlers were attracted to the area by the offer of free 100 acre parcels that had been advertised in Great Britain.
 Some of the residents also sold furs, obtained through trapping.

 Several colonization roads were built to the settlement in the 1850s–70s, opening up the lands along the way to further settlement.
 The Hastings Road ran north.
 It was joined at Bancroft by the Mississippi Road running northwest from Plevna in Frontenac County and the Monck Road running west from Atherley on Lake Couchiching.
 This made Bancroft (then still known as York Mills) a significant crossroads.